MEGA65/mega65-core/docs/fat32.md

 ## SDCARD FAT32 Overview

-There is assembly code in kickstart.a65 that is executed during boot, and this code is also accessible when the machine starts up.
+There is assembly code in hyppo.a65 that is executed during boot, and this code is also accessible when the machine starts up.
-The kickstart assembly code is processes by the processor just like any other normal program running on the machine.
+The hyppo assembly code is processes by the processor just like any other normal program running on the machine.
-The kickstart assembly code interfaces to the SDCARD controller using just 5x memory-mapped registers and a 512-byte shared buffer.
+The hyppo assembly code interfaces to the SDCARD controller using just 5x memory-mapped registers and a 512-byte shared buffer.
 The 5x registers used to interface the SDCARD controller are ```$D680-$D684```.

 ```D680``` seems not aliased, but is found in the iomap.txt, and is a control/status register between assembly code and the VHDL SDCARD firmware.